 Cynthia Dokas Whipple is an attorney who works as a secondary school and college consultant.
 She is also the co-author of a children's book, Merrilee Mannerly and Her Magnificent Manners, which has been adopted for children's theatre.
 Merrilee Mannerly, A Magnificent New Musical, is expected to open Off-Broadway during the 2017-2018 season.
 Much of her current writing focuses on life after losing both her parents in her early 20s.
 She lives in Avon, CT with her husband and three children.

-She has been recognized as one of Boston’s Exceptional Women by Magic 106.7 FM, South Shore Living Magazine’s Women of Influence and a Speak for Thyself award recipient.
+She has been recognized as a Boston “Game Changer” by famed photographer Bill Brett, one of Boston’s Exceptional Women by Magic 106.7 FM, South Shore Living Magazine’s Women of Influence and a Speak for Thyself award recipient.
 Robert Kraft and the New England Patriots recognized Cara as the Myra Kraft Community MVP for her volunteerism and has been featured in numerous media outlets.